netherphp/atlantis/README.md

 * `/atlantis.json`

-  Mostly contains low level configuration for setup and checking of the server, things > that the app does not need to know except once in forever.
+  Mostly contains low level configuration for setup and checking of the server, things the app does not need to know except once in forever.

 * `/conf/config.json`